Scrap Rate: How to Calculate and Minimize Waste

 Recycling scrap can help recover some value, but it rarely balances out what was lost during production.

-The resale price of scrap metal depends on several variables: material type, purity, market demand, volume, and even how it's sorted.
-For example, clean steel or aluminum will always earn more per pound than mixed or contaminated loads.
-And copper tends to yield higher returns than steel, simply because of its intrinsic value and strong recycling demand.
+The resale price of scrap metal depends on several variables: material type, purity, market demand, volume, and even how it is sorted.
+Clean steel or aluminum will always earn more per pound than mixed or contaminated loads.
+Copper tends to yield higher returns than steel, simply because of its intrinsic value and strong recycling demand.

 But prices move constantly.
 Scrap steel rates shift with global supply trends.
 Aluminum and stainless pricing changes by the month.
-And if your volume is low or your site is far from a large recycling center, transport costs can eat into any potential return.
+If your volume is low or your site is far from a large recycling center, transport costs can eat into any potential return.

 Understanding the market matters a lot, but controlling your scrap rate still does more for your bottom line than chasing recovery value after the fact.